NikAmirahAuni/NY-ESO-1-in-TNBC/README.md

 <div align="center">

-# 🧬 NY-ESO-1: A Promising Immunotherapeutic Target in Triple-negative Breast Cancer
+# 🧬 NY-ESO-1 as an Immunotherapeutic Target in Triple-negative Breast Cancer

 ### ✨ Structural analysis of NY-ESO-1 in complex with HLA-A2 and TCR/antibody/TCR-like with annotated hydrogen bonds and hydrophobic pockets for immunology review.